Tenure track and Professor of Practice recruitment

 - A research statement describing their past research and plans for future research and/or similar for artistic activities

-- Teaching portfolio - Guidelines for compiling the teaching portfolio
+- Teaching portfolio - Outline for compiling your teaching portfolio, Comprehensive assessment of teaching competence

 See the Evaluation criteria.